profico/claude-reviewer/README.md

 ## How It Works

 1. External repository creates a PR
-2. Workflow checks for `claude` label on the PR
+2. Workflow checks PR for the `claude` label based on the `trigger` input
-3. Downloads framework-specific rules from this repository
+3. Downloads framework-specific rules fromworkflow_ this repository
 4. Reads project-specific `.cursor/rules/*.mdc` files
 5. Claude reviews the PR with combined context
 6. Posts inline comments for specific issues